This photo means the world to me for many reasons. It is the last photo I would ever share with Nan.

 Nan probably never realized that drawing me to this style of humour would have a tremendous impact.
 Many close to me will say that I can find almost anything funny.
 So perhaps taking in this kind of material and really studying it, is a good way to refine how my words end up sounding or looking.
 No matter who and what I am writing them for.

-I remain grateful that Nan was still around long enough to read and hear about the trial and tribulation of my first paid newspaper gig.
+I remain grateful that Nan was still around long enough to read and hear about the trial and tribulation of my first paid newspaper writing gig.